 5. Competitor site benchmarking

 It used to be that Google AdPlanner was unbeatable for comparing audience size and dimension.
 That's been folded into AdWords as the Campaign Planner and now limited to media sites, but still useful for finding size and quality of audience for partner and media sites and don't forget about the related Google Placement Targeting Tool useful for remarketing and research.

 Today, my 'go to' tool for benchmarking is Similar Web, a freemium tool launched in 2013 and offering free stats on all sites including referrers.

-When it comes to benchmarking, our RACE Framework offers marketers and managers a simple structure to measure and optimize the key marketing activities in their customers' lifecycles.
+When it comes to benchmarking, our RACE Framework offers marketers, managers and business owners a simple structure to measure and optimize the key marketing activities in their customers' lifecycles.
 Our free templates for benchmarketing your marketing guide you through the step-by-step process of improving your marketing effectiveness.
 Find out more.

 6. Off-page backlink analysis for SEO

 We are not short of options for this type of insight right now.
 At the forefront, Majestic and Moz Open Site Explorer have to be the “must use” tools.

 I think for non-SEOs, the Backlink History is great for basic benchmarking of competitor success in gaining backlinks although link quality isn’t shown.

 Hubspot's Site, now Marketing Grader for reviewing on-page for SEO is often mentioned as a useful tool by people on courses.

 For reviewing on-page markup like headings and also mobile screen resizing I find Chris Pederick's Web Developer Toolbar for Chrome and Firefox essential.
 The Moz Toolbar is better from an SEO POV.
 Here's an example of the overlay to show our 'semantic markup':